raae/bottledhappiness/src/content/about.md

 It's a work in progress, but the idea is to bottle up kids laughter to spread some happiness at the end of 2020.

+All work is done in the open, check out the [GitHub repo](https://github.com/raae/bottledhappiness).

 ## Who are we?

 We are Lilly Labs, a family(web-shop).